datascientistasociety/ServiceManual/Policies/Calendar.md

 So, After a standing meeting (0th week) in Month 0:

 Month 1, Week 1
-* Open the survey [PROGRAMS OR SECRETARY, ALTERNATING]
+* Open the applicable survey [Feb, Apr, Jun, Aug, Oct: Bookclub survey; others, speaker survey.]

 Month 1, Week 2
 * Close the survey and create the meetup event [SAME AS ABOVE]